tpaskhalis/tpaskhalis.github.io/research.md

 </div>
 </div>

-##### *Emotion  Shift  and  Transitional  Justice: A Micro- and Macro-level Effects in Justice Debates in the Balkans*
+##### *Emotion  Shift  and  Transitional  Justice: Micro- and Macro-level Effects in Justice Debates in the Balkans*
-Denisa  Kostovicova, Ivor Sokolic, **Tom Paskhalis**
+(with Denisa Kostovicova and Ivor Sokolic)
 <p><a class="btn btn-info" data-toggle="collapse" href="#collapseAbstract3"
 role="button" aria-expanded="false" aria-controls="collapseAbstract3">Abstract</a></p>
 <div class="collapse" id="collapseAbstract3">
 <div class="card card-body">
 Scholars have studied the role of emotions in conflict (onset and dynamics) and in transitional justice processes (war crimes trials and truth commission).
 In contrast, we only have an intuitive understanding of emotions in a search for justice - before a transitional justice mechanism is put in place - that involves former adversaries.
 Drawing on theories of agonistic democracy, that foreground conflict and passions in the politics of divided societies, we study the affective dimension of justice-seeking.
-We account for varying levels of ethnic polarization within dyads involved in a regional conﬂict, and check wider societal emotional eﬀects of justice-seeking.
-This longitudinal study is the ﬁrst to link empirically micro- and macro-level emotional shift through transitional justice-seeking.
+We account for varying levels of ethnic polarization within dyads involved in a regional conflict, and check wider societal emotional effects of justice-seeking.
+This longitudinal study is the first to link empirically micro- and macro-level emotional shift through transitional justice-seeking.
 The study applies quantitative text analysis to a corpus of 1 million words of multi-lingual transcripts of transitional justice debates in the Balkans, in combination with a six-country survey of some 6,000 respondents.
 This project furthers the study of emotions in conflict and peace processes by demonstrating how communicative interactions across ethnic lines account for the affective dimension of justice-seeking at a micro- and a macro-level.
 </div>
 </div>

 ## Selected work in progress

 ##### *Record Linkage with Text: Merging Data Sets When Information is Limited*
-**Tom Paskhalis**
 <p><a class="btn btn-info" data-toggle="collapse" href="#collapseAbstract4"
 role="button" aria-expanded="false" aria-controls="collapseAbstract4">Abstract</a></p>
 <div class="collapse" id="collapseAbstract4">